 This year’s Homes of Distinction fundraiser was a huge success!
 More than 220 people attended a cocktail party reception and silent auction on Sunday, May 15, at Faircourt, an exquisite Bernardsville estate once owned by the first in-laws of philanthropist Brooke Astor.
 The Tuscan style 30,000 square-foot villa sits on 15 acres landscaped by the son of Frederick Law Olmstead.
 The home was featured in the November 2015 issue of Architectural Digest.
 Click here to see the 2016 Faircourt Keepsake Journal.

 Bernardsville Library Foundation in 2015

 Make your reservation today!
 This year’s Homes of Distinction will be held on Sunday, April 12 from 4:00 to 7:00 pm at Little Brook Farm in Bernardsville.
 Little Brook Farm, home of Monique and Gregg Seibert, has a long and charming history.
-Portions of the house and outbuildings date back to the 1840’s, but the property is primarily associated with the Babbott family, which lovingly developed the property into a gracious country estate in the mid-1930’s.
+Portions of the house and outbuildings date back to the 1840’s, but the property is primarily associated with the Babbott family, who lovingly developed it into a gracious country estate in the mid 1930’s.

 Bernardsville Library Foundation in 2014